Teen fatally stabbed at dismissal time outside high school in Northeast Washington

 Her letter encouraged parents to “talk with your child about safe passage to and from school and encourage them to come forward to school staff if they have any safety concerns.”

-The first of the District’s two other fatal shootings on Wednesday occurred about 1 p.m. in the unit block of L Street NW, in the old Sursum Corda neighborhood west of North Capitol Street and south of New York Avenue.
+The first of D.C.’s two other killings Wednesday, both of which were shootings, occurred about 1 p.m. in the unit block of L Street NW, in the old Sursum Corda neighborhood west of North Capitol Street and south of New York Avenue.

 Contee said a man was found dead inside a vehicle near a construction site.
 The victim’s identity had not been released as of Wednesday afternoon.

-About 1:30 p.m., police responded to the 3700 block of First Street SE in Congress Heights.
+About 1:30 p.m., police went to the 3700 block of First Street SE in Congress Heights.
 Contee said officers found a man inside a vehicle who had been shot.

-His name has not been released either.
 He, too, was pronounced dead at the scene.
-Contee said there does not appear to be a connection between the two shootings.
+His name has not been released.
+Contee said the two shootings did not appear to be connected.